 Our capital spending varies each period based on the timing of new business wins and forecasted sales levels.
-Based on our current operating plans, we anticipate capital spending for 2012 will be approximately 1.1% to 1.5% of revenue, and we expect to fund this from cash on hand.
+Based on our current operating plans, we anticipate capital spending for the second half of 2012 will continue to be in the range of 1.0% and 1.5% of revenue, and we expect to fund this from cash on hand.

 From time-to-time, we pay cash for the purchase of subordinate voting shares in the open market by a trustee to satisfy the delivery of subordinate voting shares to employees upon vesting of the awards under our equity-based compensation plans.
-During the first quarter of 2012, we paid \$3.0 million, for the trustee to purchase 0.3 million subordinate voting shares in the open market.
+During the first half of 2012, we paid \$3.8 million for the trustee to purchase 0.4 million subordinate voting shares in the open market.
 We expect to purchase a total of approximately 3 million subordinate voting shares in the open market throughout 2012 to equity-settle awards as they vest in future periods.
-During 2011, we paid \$49.4 million for the trustee to purchase 5.7 million subordinate voting shares in the open market for these plans, which we distributed to employees as awards vested during 2011 and the first quarter of 2012.
+During 2011, we paid \$49.4 million in connection with these plans for the trustee to purchase in the open market 5.7 million subordinate voting shares, which we distributed to employees as awards vested during 2011 and the first quarter of 2012.

-The NCIB that was accepted by the TSX in February 2012 allows us to repurchase up to approximately 16.2 million subordinate voting shares (representing approximately 7.5% of our subordinate voting and multiple voting shares outstanding) in the open market.
-During the first quarter of 2012, we paid \$56.4 million to repurchase for cancellation 6.0 million subordinate voting shares at a weighted average price of \$9.41 per share.
-The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans (0.3 million repurchased at March 31, 2012).
-At March 31, 2012, we can repurchase up to an additional 9.9 million subordinate voting shares under the NCIB.
+The NCIB that was accepted by the TSX in February 2012 allows us to repurchase up to approximately 16.2 million subordinate voting shares (representing approximately 7.5% of our subordinate voting and multiple voting shares outstanding at the commencement of the NCIB) in the open market.
+During the second quarter of 2012, we paid \$36.2 million to repurchase for cancellation 4.6 million subordinate voting shares at a weighted average price of \$7.84 per share.
+The maximum number of subordinate voting shares we are permitted to repurchase for cancellation under the NCIB is reduced by the number of subordinate voting shares we purchase for equity-based compensation plans (0.4 million repurchased during the first half of 2012).
+At June 30, 2012, we can repurchase up to an additional 5.2 million subordinate voting shares under the NCIB, of which approximately 3 million are intended for cancellation.

 We provide routine indemnifications, the terms of which range in duration and often are not explicitly defined.
-These may include indemnifications against adverse impacts due to changes in tax laws, third-party intellectual property infringement claims and third-party claims for property damage resulting from our negligence.
+These may include indemnifications against third-party intellectual property infringement claims and third-party claims for property damage resulting from our negligence.
 We have also provided indemnifications in connection with the sale of certain businesses and real property.
 The maximum potential liability from these indemnifications cannot reasonably be estimated.
 In some cases, we have recourse against other parties to mitigate our risk of loss from these indemnifications.
 Historically, we have not made significant payments relating to these types of indemnifications.